 ABSTRACT

 The optimization-based design of reactive distillation systems remains challenging due to its nonlinear nature, the inherent coupling of reaction and separation, and the mix of discrete and continuous variables.
-Traditional approaches often formulate this as a mixed-integer nonlinear optimization model (MINLOM) and solve it using mixed-integer nonlinear programming (MINLP) or metaheuristic optimization methods, such as GA, PSO, SA, etc..
-However, mathematical programming methods, such as branch-and-bound or relaxation methods, are computationally expensive and prone to converging at local minima, while metaheuristic ones require parameter tuning and do not guarantee optimality.
+Traditional approaches often formulate this as a mixed-integer nonlinear optimization model (MINLOM) and solve it using mixed-integer nonlinear programming (MINLP) or metaheuristic optimization methods, such as GA, PSO, SA, etc. However, mathematical programming methods, such as branch-and-bound or relaxation methods, are computationally expensive and prone to converging at local minima, while metaheuristic ones require parameter tuning and do not guarantee optimality.